Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Introduction

 In this article, we report on the deterministic integration of InGaAs QDs monolithically grown on silicon into eCBG resonators for single-photon emission in the telecom O-band.
 The underlying heterostructure, comprising a distributed Bragg reflector (DBR), an embedded QD layer, and a vertical p-i-n diode, is realized on a silicon substrate with a GaAs epi-ready surface enabled by an optimized GaP layer stack.
 Individual QD emitters are deterministically positioned within the central mesa of the eCBG resonator and electrically connected to the outer contact via a narrow conducting ridge, enabling simultaneous enhanced photon extraction and precise electrical control within a monolithic quantum device design.
-Through bias-dependent micro-photoluminescence ($\mu$PL) spectroscopy and photon-autocorrelation measurements, we demonstrate a record high Stark tuning range of approximately $16\,\mathrm{nm}$ ($11\,\mathrm{meV}$) in a nanophotonic structure and high single-photon purity with $g^{(2)}(0)$ as low as 0.0078 ± 0.0012 and persisting up to $77\,\mathrm{K}$ with $g^{(2)}(0) = 0.0664 \pm 0.0058$ at saturation.
-Crucially, the demonstrated tuning range enables two independent emitters to be brought into mutual spectral resonance without degrading their single-photon characteristics, establishing a key requirement for multi-emitter quantum photonic protocols.
+Through bias-dependent micro-photoluminescence ($\mu$PL) spectroscopy and photon-autocorrelation measurements, we demonstrate a record high Stark tuning range of approximately $16\,\mathrm{nm}$ ($11\,\mathrm{meV}$) in a nanophotonic structure and high single-photon purity with $g^{(2)}(0)$ as low as 0.0078 ± 0.0012 and persisting up to $77\,\mathrm{K}$ with $g^{(2)}(0) = 0.0663 \pm 0.0056$ at saturation.
+Crucially, the demonstrated tuning range enables two independent emitters to be brought into mutual spectral resonance without degrading their single-photon characteristics, establishing a key requirement for multi-emitter quantum photonic applications, such as quantum repeater networks based on entanglement distribution between remote quantum light sources~\cite{Azuma2023}.
 These results establish electrically tunable, silicon-compatible telecom O-band SPSs and represent an important step toward scalable integrated quantum photonic circuits and fiber-based quantum communication networks.